Documentation

 • Tooltip

-Optionally provide a more detailed explanation for the purpose of the custom button.
+Optionally provide a more detailed explanation of the custom button.
 This will be displayed when a user hovers over the custom button.

 Tip